virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 * Disable OneDrive completely.
 * Display file extensions in Win Explorer.
 * Do I want to eject guest additions CD?
 Do I want CD drive at all?
+* How to pin/unpin programs with a command?
+* Does feature uninstallation works?
+Why is the image shrinked (defrag/0ing) so little?
 * In `provision.ps1` when removing `$env:windir\logs` failures occur because some logs are used by another processes, permission problems or directories are not empty -- obviously something is working in this dir: